WendelLana/WendelLana/README.md

 :school: I graduated in a Computer Technical Course at <a href="https://etecjardimangela.com.br/">ETEC Jardim Ângela</a> in 2018.

-:computer: I studied in a extended course of <a href="https://portalservicos.usp.br/iddigital/QTFD-KR98-2BKZ-UXDF">Technological Training in Engineering and Software Development</a> certified by the <a href="http://pmt.usp.br/en/departamento/index.html">Polytechnic School of University of Sao Paulo</a> in 2022.
+:computer: I studied in a extended course of <a href="https://portalservicos.usp.br/iddigital/QTFD-KR98-2BKZ-UXDF">Technological Training in Engineering and Software Development</a> certified by the Polytechnic School of University of Sao Paulo in 2022.

 :man_student: I hold a Bachelor's degree in Information Systems from the <a href="https://usp.br">University of Sao Paulo - USP</a>, graduating in 2023.